 Which cat breeds are best for families with children?

-Cat breeds known for their gentle and patient nature, such as Ragdoll, Maine Coon, Birman, British Shorthair, and American Shorthair, are often considered ideal for families with children.
-These breeds typically tolerate handling well and enjoy human interaction.
+Ragdoll, Maine Coon, Birman, British Shorthair, and American Shorthair, are often considered ideal for families with children.

 Are cats safe to keep around young children?

-Yes, cats can be safe around children when both are taught how to interact respectfully.
-Choosing a calm, friendly breed and supervising early interactions helps build a positive relationship between cats and kids.
+Yes, cats can be safe around children when both are trained how to interact respectfully.

 Which cat breed is the most patient with kids?